triton-inference-server/model_navigator/examples/14_optimize_and_serve_onnx_and_tensorrt_ensemble_on_pytriton/README.md

 ## Serving model with NVIDIA PyTriton

-Before running server and client install the NVIDIA PyTriton:
+Before running the server and client, install the NVIDIA PyTriton:
 ```shell
 pip install nvidia-pytriton
 ```

-Next start the PyTriton server with package generated in previous step.
+Next, start the PyTriton server with the package generated in the previous step.
 ```bash
 python ./serve.py
 ```